openhab/openhab-addons/bundles/org.openhab.binding.fenecon/README.md

 ## Supported Things

-Currently only one Thing is supported: The `rest-api` device connection to the FENECON energy storage system.
+Currently only one Thing is supported: The `home-device` connection to the FENECON energy storage system.

 This Binding was tested with an [FENECON HOME 10](https://fenecon.de/fenecon-home-10/) device.